pdf-association/pdf-issues/docs/index.md

 <p>
 Resolutions proposed here are <b>not</b> officially authorized by the ISO working groups responsible for PDF 2.0 related standards
 (ISO TC 171 SC 2 and ISO TC 130 WG 2), and may be changed in future ISO publications.
+A complete list of all
-See <a href="https://www.pdfa.org/iso-status/" target="_parent">here</a> for details of current work in progress of each PDF-related ISO working group.
+<a href="https://www.pdfa.org/iso-status/" target="_parent">current work in progress of each PDF-related ISO working group</a> is also maintained by the PDF Association.
 </p>

 <h2>Resolved Issues</h2>